Term

 5. Develop a Clear Risk Appetite Program

 Draft a risk appetite statement.
-This is a document that identifies key risk types the organization faces, and explains why or how they might impact the organization.
-It should also outline what levels of risk appetite the organization has in different areas, including key signs that risk appetite and tolerance in a certain area is (close to) being exceeded.
-Finally, it should specify circumstances in which the organization’s risk appetite or tolerance in a certain area may increase or decrease.
+This document identifies the key risk types the organization faces and explains why or how they might impact the organization.
+It should also outline the organization's risk appetite levels across different areas, including key signs that risk appetite and tolerance in a given area are (close to) being exceeded.

+Finally, it should specify the circumstances in which the organization’s risk appetite or tolerance in a certain area may increase or decrease.
 We should note that the above method of crafting a risk appetite policy is largely qualitative in nature.
 However, it can be helpful to include specific risk appetite metrics to create more convincing arguments in favor of investing in risk management.
-Examples include calculated likelihoods of adverse events, control effectiveness ratings, and—based on these—the average amount of money potentially lost to a risk (either annually or in a specific event).

 Download Operating System Product Guide